 Nicholas Duvall (Jan 2015-Jan 2017)

 Dr Nicholas Duvall obtained his BA in History from the University of York, and an MSc and PhD in the History of Science, Technology and Medicine from the University of Manchester, with a thesis on forensic medicine in Scotland, 1914–39.
-Nicholas is currently a Research Fellow on the prison project, a joint position held at Warwick and University College Dublin.
-Alongside researching mental health with Cox and Marland, he has developed a strand of research exploring the relationship of prison medical officers with the medical profession more broadly during the 1970s and 1980s.
+Nicholas was a Research Fellow on the prison project, a joint position held at Warwick and University College Dublin.
+Alongside researching mental health with Cox and Marland, he developed a strand of research exploring the relationship of prison medical officers with the medical profession more broadly during the 1970s and 1980s.